 3. Describe how you will engage the students in self-assessment and/or reflection.
-Explain how the student self-assessment rubric is aligned to the content-specific learning goal(s) and ELD goal(s), if appropriate, and how it will provide opportunities for the students to reflect on and advance their understanding of the content.
-If you provide instructional adaptations (accommodations and/or modifications) for the students during the student self-assessment, explain why.
+Explain how the student self-assessment rubric is aligned to the content-specific learning goal(s) and how it will provide opportunities for the students to reflect on and advance their understanding of the content.
+If you provide instructional adaptations (accommodations and/or modifications) for student(s) during the student self-assessment, explain why.

 Be specific.
 Student self-assessment should be age and/or developmentally appropriate.
-Young students may need to respond verbally or have picture cues if they are not yet reading and writing.
 If the student self-assessment is a set of questions or pictures, list the questions you plan to have the students respond to and/or provide the pictures.
 If the assessment is a presentation of learning, describe the guiding questions or expectation for performance.
 If you want the students to write or draw a reflection of what they have learned, provide the sentence frames or prompt for that activity.
 Remember that the students will use a rubric to self-assess their product, process, or performance.